 The analysis of root length revealed significant differences between gamma-irradiated plants and the control in both sesame genotypes, indicating that root development is highly sensitive to mutagenic stress.
 As shown in Table 1, the maximum root length in G. Til 2 was recorded at the 250 Gy treatment (3.33 cm), which suggests that low to moderate doses of gamma radiation may exert a stimulatory or hormetic effect on early root growth.
 A similar trend was observed in G. Til 6, where the highest root length (2.74 cm) also occurred at 250 Gy.
 This indicates that, for both varieties, lower irradiation intensities may enhance root elongation by inducing mild physiological stimulation without causing critical cellular damage.
 However, as the radiation dose increased beyond the optimum level, a clear and consistent reduction in root length was observed.
 The shortest root length was recorded at the highest exposure level of 550 Gy, measuring 1.17 cm and 1.50 cm in G. Til 2 and G. Til 6, respectively.
 Such reductions at higher doses can be attributed to radiation-induced cellular disruptions, including chromosomal aberrations, impaired mitotic activity in root meristems, oxidative stress, and disturbances in enzymatic and hormonal pathways essential for root elongation.
 Gamma rays at high intensities are known to damage DNA and reduce the rate of cell division in root tip meristems, ultimately limiting root growth.
 These findings align closely with previous studies reporting dose-dependent declines in root length following gamma irradiation.
 Govindarasu and Rammoorthi (1998), Diouf et al. (2010), Boranayaka et al. (2010), Anbarasan et al. (2015), Kumari et al. (2016), Uttarde et al. (2020), Raut et al. (2021) and Jhar et al. (2024) similarly observed that while lower doses of gamma rays may occasionally promote early growth, higher doses invariably inhibit root elongation due to cumulative physiological and cytogenetic damage.
-The present results therefore confirm the general pattern that root length is negatively correlated with increasing gamma radiation dose, and that root growth serves as a reliable indicator of radiation sensitivity in sesame.
+The present results, therefore, confirm the general pattern that root length is negatively correlated with increasing gamma radiation dose, and that root growth serves as a reliable indicator of radiation sensitivity in sesame.

 3.3 Shoot length (cm)

-The shoot length was also decreased causing seedling injury progressively with increase in dose of the mutagen.
-The highest reduced shoot length was observed in the treatment 550 Gy in both the varieties (1.41 cm and 1.55 cm respectively).
+The shoot length was also decreased, causing seedling injury progressively with an increase in the dose of the mutagen.
+The highest reduced shoot length was observed in treatment 550 Gy in both varieties (1.41 cm and 1.55 cm, respectively).
 Lower doses of mutagen exhibited higher shoot length.
 The observed decline in shoot length at higher doses may be attributed to several radiation-induced effects, including disruption of DNA synthesis, inhibition of mitotic activity in shoot apical meristems, impairment of auxin-mediated shoot elongation, and increased oxidative stress.
 Since shoot elongation relies heavily on active cell division and expansion, any damage to meristematic tissues directly reduces growth potential.
-High doses of gamma rays are known to cause chromosomal abnormalities and metabolic imbalances, which cumulatively hinder vertical growth and vigor.
-Decreased in shoot length was observed in the present study, was also in conformity with the observation of Govindarasu and Rammoorthi (1998), Diouf et al. (2010), Boranayaka et al. (2010), Anbarasan et al. (2015), Kumari et al. (2016), Uttarde et al. (2020), Raut et al. (2021) and Jhar et al. (2024).
+High doses of gamma rays are known to cause chromosomal abnormalities and metabolic imbalances, which cumulatively hinder vertical growth and vigour.
+A decrease in shoot length was observed in the present study, which was also in conformity with the observation of Govindarasu and Rammoorthi (1998), Diouf et al. (2010), Boranayaka et al. (2010), Anbarasan et al. (2015), Kumari et al. (2016), Uttarde et al. (2020), Raut et al. (2021) and Jhar et al. (2024).

 3.4 Seedling fresh weight (g)